-But there’s a greater purpose to living the good life for one evening.
-Gavin’s loved ones host a night on the water to raise funds for brain tumor research and patient and family programs at the American Brain Tumor Association.
+But there’s a greater purpose for living the good life for one evening.
+Gavin’s loved ones use this event not only to remember, but to raise funds for brain tumor research and patient programs through the ABTA Fundraise Your Way program.

 “ABTA is an avenue to help educate us all about brain tumors, available treatments, and to connect us with people who are living with a brain tumor,” said Kim, Gavin’s sister.